 In his book, The 5 Love Languages, Gary Chapman lists 5 ways someone wants to be loved – physical touch, words of affection, quality time, acts of service and receiving gifts.
 If you can understand what your partner needs to feel loved, then you can do those things instead of what you need.
 And they will feel loved.

 I would encourage both of you should go to the 5 Love Languages website, www.5lovelanguages.com, and take the love languages test so that you can learn what your partner needs to feel loved.

 #2 – Use your words.

-Maybe this is true and maybe it is not.
-Regardless, you should look your husband in the eye and tell him every day that you love them.
+Maybe this is true, and maybe it is not.
+Regardless, you should look your husband in the eye and tell him daily that you love them.

-A client’s of mine never heard from her spouse when he was away and it was very painful because she missed him.
-They argued about it almost every time he left but she wasn’t clear with him why she wanted to hear from him so he didn’t change his behavior.
-I suggested that she tell him that she loved him very much and missed him when he was gone.
+A client’s of mine never heard from her spouse when he was away, and it was very painful because she missed him.
+They argued about it almost every time he left, but she wasn’t clear why she wanted to hear from him, so he didn’t change his behavior.
+I suggested that she tell him she loved him very much and missed him when he was gone.

 So use your words to express your feelings.
 You will be happy you did.